 You May Be Interested In: Steps to Renew Road Tax in Singapore

 As with car financing, most car agents and dealers have insurers that they tie up with but you are not obliged to take up their policy.
-Do your own homework.
+It’s always best to do your homework and do the comparison yourself.
 Familiarise yourself with the different types of car insurance coverage such as Comprehensive, Third Party Fire and Theft (TPFT), or Third Party Only (TPO).
 Explore the optional benefits that you can add on to better suit your specific needs, such as getting a new replacement of the same make and model should your car be stolen or total loss within 24 months of first registration, sending your car to any workshop of your choice for repairs, No Claim Discount (NCD) protection etc.

 Switch to DirectAsia, Save more money on premiums